 Contact: Anastasia Zavodny, Palomar College, Part-time Faculty Committee

 Currently the ASCCC Executive Committee includes fourteen elected positions (President, Vice President, Secretary, Treasurer, 2 South, 2 North, and 2 At-Large Faculty Representatives, and Representatives from 4 Areas).
 Part-time faculty have always been eligible to run for the executive committee.
 In 1996 there was resolution and later a paper (1998) to address the Participation of Part-Time Faculty on the Executive Committee of the Academic Senate for California Community Colleges.
-In the 25 years between the paper and the 2023 resolution, only one part-time faculty member has succeeded in running for the executive committee.
+In the 25 years between the paper and the 2023 resolution, only one part-time faculty member has succeeded in running for and being elected to the executive committee.

 The 2023 Resolution passed by a required 2/3rd majority (per rules for reversing a previous position).
 With the passage of this resolution, the ASCCC will be tasked with revising its bylaws to add this position to the Executive Committee and provide support to interested faculty.
 The resolution also asks for the ASCCC to review the eligibility requirements for eligibility to run for an Executive Committee Member.